Cetara

 The Church of Santa Maria di Constantinople

-Dating from the 19th century, it houses a beautiful statue depicting the gratitude Madonna carried in procession through the streets of the town every year in early June.
+Dating from the 19th century, it houses a beautiful statue of Our Lady of Grace, which is carried in procession through the streets of the town every year at the beginning of June.

 \5